STORIES

 Story & Recording by Dom Denny

-I was driving home the other night, when the late Rose Laurens’ 1986 hit “American Love” came on my playlist.
-Instantly, I was back: a rainy night in Paris.
-After supper, Lenny and I went to a small club in the Marais.
-We drank beer, peppermint schnapps, got a little crazy, danced for hours.
-I watched Carlos dancing and sweating, his shirt off, his perfect body gyrating under the lights, not a care in the world.
-It was a wonderful night.
+After supper at our favorite cheap but cheerful restaurant, Lenny and I went to a small club in the Marais.
+We drank beer, peppermint schnapps, got a little crazy, danced for what seemed like hours.
+I remember watching Carlos, the MTA booth guy from New Jersey, dancing and sweating, his tee-shirt off, his perfect body gyrating under the lights, seemingly not a care in the world.
+It was a wonderful night, and this track seemed to get played over and over again.